OpenModelica/OpenModelicaLibraryTesting/README.md

       - `--fmisimulator=''`: The default is nothing but you can use the path to OMSimulator executable or 'fmpy'
       - `--ulimitvmem=8388608`: Virtual memory limit (in kB)
       - `--default=[]`: Add a default value for some configuration key, such as --default=ulimitExe=60.
 The equals sign is mandatory
-      - `-j`,`--jobs`: Number of threads to use for testing.
-Deprecated, use procOMC and procCCompile inside the config json
+      - `-j`,`--jobs`: Number of cores to use for testing, default is 0 (max cores), use 1 to run serial (for large tests) and see procOMC and procCCompile above for more insight into individual test parallelization

   - Generate HTML results
     ```bash